lpereira/lwan/README.md

  - `src/bin/lwan/lwan`: The main Lwan executable.
 May be executed with `--help` for guidance.
  - `src/bin/testrunner/testrunner`: Contains code to execute the test suite (`src/scripts/testsuite.py`).
  - `src/samples/freegeoip/freegeoip`: [FreeGeoIP sample implementation](https://freegeoip.lwan.ws).
 Requires SQLite.
  - `src/samples/techempower/techempower`: Code for the TechEmpower Web Framework benchmark.
-Requires SQLite and MySQL libraries.
+Requires SQLite and MariaDB libraries.
  - `src/samples/clock/clock`: [Clock sample](https://time.lwan.ws).
 Generates a GIF file that always shows the local time.
  - `src/bin/tools/mimegen`: Builds the extension-MIME type table.
 Used during the build process.
  - `src/bin/tools/bin2hex`: Generates a C file from a binary file, suitable for use with #include.
 Used during the build process.